 - Class E. Urban passenger transport systems that are comparatively the least sustainable.
 They involve a very high level of automobile dependency, a minimal role for public transit, walking, cycling, and very high gasoline use.

 The typology has a distinct geography.
-North American and Australian cities are dominantly in class E with a few denser cities (e.g. New York, Toronto) in class D. This is mostly related to automobile dependency.
+North American and Australian cities are dominantly in class E with a few denser cities (e.g. New York, Toronto) in class D, which is mostly related to automobile dependency.
 European cities rank higher on the sustainable passenger transportation scale, mainly due to the higher role of public transit and denser urban settings.
 This characteristic is also shared with many Latin American cities.
 East Asian cities are generally on top of the urban passenger sustainability scale.
-However, rapid development and motorization in most large Chinese cities (e.g. Beijing and Shanghai) have resulted in a relative decline of their sustainability level.
-Southeast Asian cities having a high level of automobile dependence, such as Bangkok and Saigon, are in a similar situation.
+However, rapid urban development and motorization in most large Chinese cities have resulted in a relative decline in their sustainability level.
+Southeast Asian cities having a high level of automobile dependence are in a similar situation.